deepomicslab/TCREmbedding/dataset/retrain/README.md

 ### TCRanno Model Retraining Dataset

-We retrain the model TCRanno with the hold-out CDR3-epitope paired dataset to avoid data leakage in the clustering test.
+`TCRanno_retrain_trainset.pkl` and `TCRanno_retrain_valset.pkl` contain epitope-label CDR3 sequences without overlap with the test dataset for clustering experiments.
+We retrain the model TCRanno with the hold-out trainset to avoid data leakage in the clustering test.